godotengine/godot-docs/getting_started/scripting/gdscript/gdscript_basics.rst

 ^^^^^

 A ``match`` statement is used to branch execution of a program.
-It's the equivalent of the ``switch`` statement found in many other languages but offers some additional features.
+It's the equivalent of the ``switch`` statement found in many other languages, but offers some additional features.

 Basic syntax: